A STORY EVERY CHILD SHOULD KNOW How to inspire your child to make a difference in the world

 I learned that anything is possible and you would be a Washer which means work for what you want.
 Study and start working on becoming a doctor now.
 CS

-Every people should have a dream.
+Every person should have a dream.
 Then work hard.
 At last, become a Washer.
 I will study hard for technology and math in college and High School.
 This is very important to realize my dream.
 ML

 Don't stop because you have a blocker or a struggle.
 Have perseverance and stay motivated.
 Do not give up.
 "BE A WASHER."
 PM